-After disappointing A level results, Amy spent years as a chef, but became disillusioned with catering because of the long hours and little pay.
-Amy decided to pursue a new career through OU study.
+After A level results that were a little dissapointing, Amy spent 15 years as a chef before she decided to try to pursue a new career through OU study.
 After dabbling in the humanities, Amy found her passion in environmental science and set her goal to go into the environment sector.
-Watch her story in the video and click next to see all 6 episodes.
+With the OU’s help, Amy gained significant work experience to set solid foundations for her future career.
+Watch her story over 6 episodes as she records her intern story…

 In this episode, Amy reveals how OU Careers and Employability Services helped her to gain access to the Field Studies Council year in placement, an opportunity usually reserved for students from traditional universities.
 If you’re looking for help or want to speak to us, email email@example.com for placement related inquiries or book a one-to-one careers consultation.

 In this episode, Amy tells you about the fascinating challenges and new skills she’s gaining on her work placement in the breath-taking Pembrokeshire coast.
 An internship or work placement is a great way to develop your skills and experience to really make your CV stand out.
 Read our internships page on OpportunityHub to learn more about them and where to find them.

 In this episode, Amy’s trekking the fens in Pembrokeshire on a bird-count, just one of the exciting tasks Amy gets to do.
 However, if you don’t fancy working in the rainy fens, or can’t find an internship with the right employer, or in the right place, or in the right role for you, then you could Source Your Own Internship.
 Our handy OpportunityHub guide takes you through the process of making a speculative application for an internship in five easy steps.